Industrial Internet of Things (IIoT)

 - Industry – the technology can help to monitor machine status and prevent breakages, which results in reducing downtime and increasing the performance efficiency of the enterprise.

 - Logistics and warehousing – gives a possibility to order automatically goods and raw materials for production, ensure the continuous availability of goods in stock, and track assets.

 - Retail – helps to take decisions on certain sales outlets, use shop windows according to customers’ interests, organize promo-actions.

 - Healthcare – allows tracking patients and informing doctors on their state, increases speed and accuracy of response in medical institutions.

 - Real estate management – simplifies the management of climate and other systems, increases staff safety, monitors entrances to buildings with an immediate reaction to a potential threat.

 Navigine provides possibilities for implementing the tools of the Industrial Internet of Things in any business.
-Our clients can enjoy the innovative web-services, based on the iBeacon technology, that ensure quality and reliability of digital transformation of the enterprise.
+Our clients can enjoy the innovative web services, based on the iBeacon technology, that ensure the quality and reliability of the digital transformation of the enterprise.